RESOURCES AND MATERIALS

 The JFR published the first volume, Voices & Views: A History of the Holocaust, in October 2002.
 Edited and introduced by Holocaust historian and scholar Debórah Dwork, this anthology presents the history of the Holocaust from the origins of antisemitism to the post-Holocaust world in ten chapters.
 Voices & Views includes works from noted Holocaust scholars and writers, including Yehuda Bauer, Debórah Dwork, Saul Friedlander, Yisrael Gutman, Primo Levi, Michael Marrus, Nechama Tec, and Robert Jan van Pelt.
 You can purchase Voices & Views in our online store.

-The second volume, a Resource for Teachers (working title), which will be published in 2013, will provide resources and ideas for the teacher to integrate the knowledge obtained from Voices & Viewsinto the classroom.
+The second volume, a Resource for Teachers (working title), will provide resources and ideas for the teacher to integrate the knowledge obtained from Voices & Viewsinto the classroom.
 The Resource for Teachers will include guidelines for teaching the Holocaust; essential questions and student outcomes for each chapter (which correspond to the ten chapters in Voices & Views); suggested teaching approaches; primary source documents, such as excerpts from speeches and diaries, government documents, memoirs, photographs, political cartoons, newspaper clippings, and maps; a glossary of terms and places; and short biographies of key historical figures from the period.

 POSTER SET ON RESCUE: TRAITS THAT TRANSCEND